Showing posts with label Lifestyle. Show all posts

 That journey to the 'City of Love' brought memories to cherish for a lifetime, until one day, another journey began to another place; to the country's capital region of Metro Manila, back to the site where I started to work and discover places and the world.

 Today, our world may have stopped.
 Life may have led me back to my greater comfort and security, to my birthplace, and to be with my family my loved ones.
+This return to my roots, where I was born and raised, has brought me peace and stability during these uncertain times.

 Life is good to return to their loving and warm embrace during this crisis, where uncertainty unfolds.
 I was far away from them for years, searching for a living, but now I am living with them, searching for meaning.

 Now, a journey of a thousand miles begins with a single step.
-Wherever we are in this world, no matter how far the distance we've been.
-Still, we'll always return to the most special place in our hearts.
+Wherever we are in this world, no matter how far the distance we've been, we'll always return to the most special place in our hearts-our home, where our family resides.
+It is the love and warmth of our family that makes any journey, no matter how long or difficult, worthwhile.

 © 2020 Del Cusay